WorldWideTelescope/wwt-windows-client/README.md

 This repository contains the source code for the WWT Windows Client.
 You will need Visual Studio 2013 with the Setup/Deployment add in to build the code and setup.
 (https://visualstudiogallery.msdn.microsoft.com/9abe329c-9bba-44a1-be59-0fbf6151054d)

-Becasue of GitHubs 100mb file limit you will also have to unzip the datafiles for setup (see readme in Setup1 Folder)
+Because of GitHub's 100mb file limit you will also have to unzip the datafiles for setup (see [Setup1/ReadMe.txt](Setup1/ReadMe.txt)).

 Other source for the supporting website and tools are located in other repositories: